sbj181/nextjs-clean/README.md

-# A minimal Next.js site with Sanity Studio
+# CORE RMS (Resource Management System) by The Grovery

-This starter is a statically generated site that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.
+This project is a statically generated site that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.
 It comes with a native Sanity Studio that offers features like real-time collaboration, instant side-by-side content previews, and intuitive editing.

-The Studio connects to Sanity Content Lake, which gives you hosted content APIs with a flexible query language, on-demand image transformations, powerful patching, and more.
+The Studio connects to Sanity Content Lake, which provides hosted content APIs with a flexible query language, on-demand image transformations, powerful patching, and more.
+This project serves as a basic model of CORE RMS, which will be white-labeled and customized for each brand team or company that needs to use the resource management features.
-You can use this starter to kick-start a clean slate site or learn these technologies.

 [![Deploy with Vercel](https://vercel.com/button)][vercel-deploy]